The Observer

 The Observer is a British newspaper published on Sundays.
-It is a sister paper to The Guardian and The Guardian Weekly, whose parent company Guardian Media Group Limited acquired it in 1993.
 First published in 1791, it is the world's oldest Sunday newspaper.

+In 1993 it was acquired by Guardian Media Group Limited, and operated as a sister paper to The Guardian and The Guardian Weekly.
+In December 2024, Tortoise Media acquired the paper from the Scott Trust Limited, with the transition taking place on 22 April 2025.

 History

 Origins

-The first issue, published on 4 December 1791 by W.S.
-Bourne, was the world's first Sunday newspaper.
+The first issue was published on 4 December 1791 by W.S.
+Bourne, making The Observer the world's oldest Sunday newspaper.
 Believing that the paper would be a means of wealth, Bourne instead soon found himself facing debts of nearly £1,600.
 Though early editions purported editorial independence, Bourne attempted to cut his losses and sell the title to the government.
 When this failed, Bourne's brother (a wealthy businessman) made an offer to the government, which also refused to buy the paper but agreed to subsidise it in return for influence over its editorial content.
-As a result, the paper soon took a strong line against radicals such as Thomas Paine, Francis Burdett and Joseph Priestley.
+As a result, the paper soon took a strong line against progressive reformers such as Thomas Paine, Francis Burdett and Joseph Priestley.